ivangfr/springboot-jsoup-html-parser/README.md

 ### Start microservices

-- Run `game-score-api`.
+- In one terminal run `game-score-api`.
 It is Java Web application.
 ```
 ./mvnw spring-boot:run --projects game-score-api
 ```

-- Run `game-score-collector`.
+- In another terminal run `game-score-collector`.
 It is a Java application that does its job and terminates.
 Ideally, it will be executed as a cronjob, scheduled to run during specific time intervals.
 ```
 ./mvnw spring-boot:run --projects game-score-collector
 ```